 Dive into the capital city, the largest and wealthiest Emirate of the UAE, and the perfect place to experience the true Emirati traditions and culture of the thobes and abayas.
 With humble beginnings, Abu Dhabi has evolved into the perfect holiday destination for family, friends and couples.

 Get a taste of the past culture in the reconstructed Heritage Village and discover the skills of the traditional Emirati people, including pottery, glass making and weaving fabrics.
 Immerse yourself in the life of luxury of the Emirates Palace, where gold cappuccinos and gold-leaf facials are a part of everyday life, and explore the contemporary art of the Louvre and the Zayed Palace Museum.
 Abu Dhabi is also home to many fun activities, including the world's fastest roller coaster in Ferrari World and an island of fun at Yas Island, making it one of the most exciting halal holiday destinations.
 Here are some of our top tips of places full of culture and zest.

 A UNESCO heritage site, this inland oasis city known as the Garden City, is a must see for its palm groves and natural springs.
-The drive to the Jebel Hafeet was voted among the greatest roads to drive in the world.
+The drive to the Jebel Hafeet was voted among the most beautiful roads to drive in the world.
 Dive into islamic history discovering Bronze Age remains, ancient tombs, archaeological parks and a national artefact museum.

 Sheikh Zayed Grand Mosque